shosti/emanuelevansdotcom/resources/pages/about.md

 Shanghai, and Brentano Quartets; he has also studied chamber music with members of the Cleveland, Guarneri, Orion, and Takács Quartets.
 In 2011, as a member of the NEC Honors Competition-winning Canoro Quartet, he performed in Jordan Hall with Roger Tapping.
-An avid fan of twentieth- and twenty-first-century music, Emanuel has premiered several works by young composers including Derek Sherron and Shen Yiwen.
+An avid proponent of twentieth- and twenty-first-century music, Emanuel has premiered several works by young composers including Derek Sherron and Shen Yiwen.

 Emanuel's principal teachers include Natasha Brofsky, Paul Katz, Sophie Shao, and Peter Wiley.
 He completed his undergraduate studies